-While some limit their pumpkin use to carving one for Halloween, there’s a few things you can do with pumpkin – it is a worthy vegetable.
+While some limit their pumpkin use to carving one for Halloween, there’s a few things you can do with the pumpkin pulp – it is a worthy vegetable.

 If you do carve it, that does limit use somewhat to the seeds, but if you use pumpkins simply for yard/step decorations as many do, you can do a lot with them: